bioinfologics/w2rap/README.md

 s_scaff -p 8 -g yeast > yeast.scaff.log 2>&1
 ```

-If this pipeline runs successfully, a number of output files will be created.
-The final scaffolds have the extension `scafSeq`.

 Before proceeding from the map step to the scaffolding step, you should check that the mapping results are as expected, as if there are any problems at this stage, then the scaffolding step will not give good results.
 In particular, you should check that a reasonable proportion of reads have mapped to the contigs.
 The key part of the log for `s_map` for our example is: